xraypy/xraylarch/doc/xafs/utilities.rst

 As with most Larch functions, each of the XAFS functions is designed to be able to act on arbitrary arrays of data to allow maximum flexibility in processing data.
-In addition, many of the Larch XAFS functions can write out several output values, including both scalaras and arrays.
+In addition, many of the Larch XAFS functions can write out several output values, including both scalars and arrays.
 While flexible, this could get rather cumbersome, and mean that you would generally have to keep track of a large set of related arrays.